civican/legisinfo/42-1/bills/C-83/bill_text.md

 The admission of inmates to and the discharge of inmates from health care units must be in accordance with regulations made under paragraph 96(g.1).

-> **Explanatory Note**:
-> New.

 ### Section 29

 Paragraph 87(a) of the Act is replaced by the following:

-in all decisions affecting the offender, including decisions relating to placement, transfer, **confinement in a structured intervention unit** and disciplinary matters; and
+in all decisions affecting the offender, including decisions relating to placement, transfer, confinement in a structured intervention unit and disciplinary matters; and

-> **Explanatory Note**:
-> Relevant portion of section 87:
-> *Existing Text*:
-> > The Service shall take into consideration an offender's state of health and health care needs
-> > in all decisions affecting the offender, including decisions relating to placement, transfer, administrative segregation and disciplinary matters; and

 ### Section 30